Public Interest Tech Symposium

-The Utah Informatics Initiative (UI2) is hosting a half-day symposium on Wednesday, October 28 dedicated to the intersection of digital technologies and the public interest.
+The Utah Informatics Initiative (UI2) hosted a half-day symposium on October 28, 2020 dedicated to the intersection of digital technologies and the public interest.
 In the past few years, there has been an increased interest in Public Interest Technology (PIT).
 This new term, coined by the Ford Foundation and New America, refers to the study and application of technology expertise to advance the public interest in a way that generates public benefits and promotes the public good, particularly for those members of our society who have not been well served historically and today by existing systems and policies.

-We seek to celebrate the work already being done on campus around PIT, to stimulate a discussion around what new collaborative possibilities exist.
+We will continue to celebrate the work already being done on campus around PIT, to stimulate a discussion around what new collaborative possibilities exist.

 The term PIT is meant to include both individuals who approach these challenges from a technological background, those with lived experience and expertise, and those coming from other disciplines (including, but not limited to, law and social science and movement-building) who seek to understand, use, and respond to the changes brought by new technologies.